zerasul/blask/posts/docs.md

 There are two commands available:

-* _init_: creates a new Blask project creating the default folders and minimum files; in the current directory.
+_init_: creates a new Blask project creating the default folders and minimum files; in the current directory.

+    :::bash
+    Usage: blaskcli init [OPTIONS]
+    Initialize a new Blask Project
+    Options:
+        --with-docker  Add a DockerFile to the Blask directory

-* _run_: run a new instance of blask in the current directory.
-You can set the listening port with _--port_ option.
+_run_: run a new instance of blask in the current directory.

+    :::bash
+    Usage: blaskcli run [OPTIONS]
+    Run the instance of blask!

+    Options:
+        --debug         Init with de debug flag
+        --port INTEGER  Port where the server is listening --host TEXT     Default Network interface listening